Complexity of Unknotting of Trivial 2-knots: Abstract

 \section{Abstract}

-We construct families of trivial $2$-knots $K_i$ in $\mathbb{R}^4$ such that the maximal complexity of $2$-knots in any isotopy connecting $K_i$ with the standard unknot grows faster than a tower of exponentials of any fixed height of the complexity of $K_i$.
+We construct a family of trivial $2$-knots $k^i$ in $\mathbb{R}^4$ such that the maximal complexity of $2$-knots in any isotopy connecting $k^i$ with the standard unknot grows faster than a tower of exponentials of any fixed height of the complexity of $k^i$.

-Here we can either construct $K_i$ as smooth embeddings and measure their complexity as the ropelength (a.k.a the crumpledness) or construct PL-knots $K_i$, consider isotopies through PL knots, and measure the complexity of a PL-knot as the minimal number of flat $2$-simplices in its triangulation.
+Here we can either construct $k^i$ as smooth embeddings and measure their complexity as the ropelength (a.k.a the crumpledness) or construct PL-knots $k^i$, consider isotopies through PL knots, and measure the complexity of a PL-knot as the minimal number of flat $2$-simplices in its triangulation.

 These results contrast with the situation of classical knots in $\mathbb{R}^3$, where every unknot can be untied through knots of complexity that is only polynomially higher than the complexity of the initial knot.